 Kia ora and welcome back!
-Who can believe it's Term 2 already?
-I hope that you have all had a wonderful time with your family and friends over the school break and caught some of the last rays of sunshine before the cooler months head toward us.
-This term will be busy consolidating some of our learning from Term One and developing some knew knowledge around our key learning areas.
+Where is the year going - Term 4 already!
+I hope that you have all had a wonderful time with your family and friends over the school break and stayed safe during the Lockdown period, the brightside is that Summer is just around the corner.
+This term will be busy consolidating some of our learning from Term Three and developing some knew knowledge around our key learning areas.

-Written Language – Basic skills to improve writing, Report/Informative writing, Narratives (many will be Science based)
+Written Language – Basic skills to improve writing, Narrative writing will be our focus.

-Arts – Music (Recorder), Dance & Drama, Visual art (Science based)
+Arts – Music (Recorder), Dance & Drama, Visual art (Inquiry based)